nishantbalaji/hello-world/README.md

-# hello-world
+# Hello, World!
-hello world in every language
+I was fascinated by the different ways each language says "Hello, world!", so I decided to write it in every language I knew or learned!

 Listed Alphabetically:
 - 👀[C](https://en.wikipedia.org/wiki/C_(programming_language))